MNAlfiansyah/count-the-chog/README.md

-# 🐰 Count the Chog!
+# Count the Chog!

-Game For Tuzi Community
+Game For Chogstar Community

 A cute and challenging browser-based game where players need to count chog as they hop across the screen.
 Test your attention and reflexes as you try to keep track of the bouncing bunnies!